 The configuring steps outlined above engage authentication for Configuration Server, Message Server, and Solution Control Server.
-If GAX uses the secure ports to connect to Message Server and

-Solution Control Server, both server-side certificates will automatically be validated against the trust storage.
+If GAX uses the secure ports to connect to Message Server and Solution Control Server, both server-side certificates will automatically be validated against the trust storage.

-In certain rare cases you might want to disable authentication for one of the connections.
-To do this, add the following line to the Advanced tab of the Properties dialog box for the connections:
+In certain rare cases, you might want to disable authentication for one of the connections.
+To do this, add the following line to the Advanced tab of the Properties dialog box in the Transport parameters section: